varentechnologies/paging-mission-control/src/README.md

 # run_mission_control.py

-> Given an input file containing ingest status telemetry data, creates alert messages if the following occurs
+> Given an input file containing ingest status telemetry data, creates alert messages if the following occurs:
-- If for the same satellite there are three battery voltage readings that are under the red low limit within a five minute interval.
+If for the same satellite there are three battery voltage readings that are under the red low limit within a five minute interval.
-- If for the same satellite there are three thermostat readings that exceed the red high limit within a five minute interval.
+If for the same satellite there are three thermostat readings that exceed the red high limit within a five minute interval.

 ## Usage
 ### Script